BatchClayderman/GooseBt/README.md

 Release

 This is a folder, which should be hidden.
 The folder provides script tools written in Batch and VBS language.
-When one is in Windows PE or extreme limitation mode including no drivers or services could be installed or started, the tools could do a favor.
+When one is in Windows PE, safety mode, or extreme limitation mode including no drivers or services that could be installed or started, the tools could do a favor.

-Win DOS should be in release folder instead of project folder or code folder.
+Win DOS should be in release folder instead of the project folder or code folder.
 For more about Win DOS, as well as its Linux version, please see [https://github.com/BatchClayderman/Win-Linux-DOS](https://github.com/BatchClayderman/Win-Linux-DOS).

 ## AntiVirusMon.exe